csaf-poc/csaf_webview/README.md

 CSAF Providers missing `Access-Control-Allow-Origin: *` headers.

 The envisoned usage is to be integrated in a larger application.
-Therefore it is kept simple and stylable.
+Therefore, `csaf_webview` is kept simple and stylable.

 ## Feedback sought